Adityaa77/Adityaa77/README.md

 I am a passionate Full Stack Developer with expertise in MongoDB, Express.js, React and Node.js and a strong foundation in building scalable, secure, and performant web applications.
 I'm always eager to learn and explore new technologies to solve complex problems and create meaningful user experiences.

 I have a deep interest in backend development, specifically in designing and implementing robust RESTful APIs.
-My experience extends to database management with MongoDB, ensuring data integrity and efficient queries.
+My experience extends to database management with MongoDB,ensuring data integrity and efficient queries.

 Beyond full-stack development, I have a decent understanding of Data Structures and Algorithms (DSA), which I apply to solve complex problems primarily using C++ and I also have a foundational knowledge of Python and Java.

 I'm constantly working on personal projects to hone my skills and contribute to the developer community.
-I'm excited to bring my skills to a professional team and build innovative solutions.
+I'm excited to bring my skills to a professional team and build innovative solutions

 ## 🛠 Tech Stack